MCP Server

 Setup cost ~1,000 tokens (once) 143 tool schemas loaded into context

-Setup clickup agent-config inject Add to MCP server config
+Setup clickup-cli agent-config inject Add to MCP server config

 Output Token-efficient tables (default) Token-efficient compact JSON